GaraziLS/React-Apuntes/Apuntes/Authentication/1-intro.md

 <form onSubmit={this.handleSubmit}>
 ```

 We'll now add a name to the form (can be renamed), and a placeholder that will add a default message to the fields, and a value that must match up the state.
-Finally, we'll add the event handler:
+Finally, we'll add the event handler within onChange, which will update the state every time we type in the input field:

 ```
 <form onSubmit={this.handleSubmit}>